loweffortwizard/csharpcurrencyconversion/README.md

 You may wish to review avalible symbols for conversion.
 Seen under region tags in 'Symbols.cs'

+Will also require Newtonsoft.Json.Linq as a dependency for web communication with openex and fixer.

 Convert:
 Import Library to existing project (like this):
 	'using Conversion;'